What are rodents?

 - House mice commonly find their way into homes and other buildings as they seek safe, warm shelter.
-Outside, they nest in tall grasses, in tree stumps, in dense vegetation, and in wood or rock piles.
+Outside, they nest in tall grasses, tree stumps, dense vegetation, and in wood or rock piles.

 Inside homes and other buildings, rodents choose secluded, out-of-the-way places to create their nests.
 They like to place their nests near food sources.
-Rodents nest behind walls, in crawl spaces, attics, behind large appliances, underneath sinks, or in the backs of cabinets.
+Rodents nest behind walls, in crawl spaces, attics, behind large appliances, underneath sinks, or the backs of cabinets.

 How do I get rid of rodents?